La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

-From then on, _``!jw |cil''_ (``this child'', with context so the listeners remember which one) is the antecedent of the name _``qo -ben''_.
-Subsequently when Ben is introduced to people a speaker will make a similar statement, except lacking ``_tri_ -ritual'' so it is constative (a statement of fact).
-Either statement lets the listener know what is the antecedent of the pronoun _``qo -ben''_.
+From then on, _!jw |cil_ (this child, with context so the listeners remember which one) is the antecedent of the name _qo -ben_.
+Subsequently when Ben is introduced to people a speaker will make a similar statement, except lacking _tri_ -ritual so it is constative (a statement of fact).
+Either statement lets the listener know what is the antecedent of the pronoun _qo -ben_.
 The antecedent then has a referent, which is the actual person being named.

-The meaning (if any) of the predicate without _``qu''_ is not changed.
-There is no implication that the antecedent may fit in the first case of the name, e.g. ``Mr. Coward'' may be quite courageous.
+The meaning (if any) of the predicate without _qu_ is not changed.
+There is no implication that the antecedent may fit in the first case of the name, e.g. Mr. Coward may be quite courageous.
 A single referent can, and usually does, have several names.
 Semantics, though perhaps not law, allows you to put a new antecedent on a name at any time.

 The six variables _da, de, di, do, du, dy_ are names which you can assign to important concepts in nonfiction or characters in fiction.
 In mathematics it is common to use letter words as names for mathematical expressions, which in _gua\spi_ have the form of arguments.
 When the name antecedent, or any pronoun antecedent, is assigned all pronouns therein are already replaced by their antecedents, so that if those contained pronouns are later reassigned the name antecedent is unchanged.

 ### Personal Pronouns and Modal Defaults

 Modal cases have a default value which is inserted in each sentence lacking explicit words for that case.
 Let us again use the speaker's modal case as an example.
 Most or all sentences in the document have the same speaker even though no speaker clause appears on them explicitly.
 There is a default value for the speaker, which is like a pronoun in that the antecedent words of the default are placed automatically into every sentence lacking an explicit speaker clause.
-The same default is the antecedent of the personal pronoun ``_ji_ -me''.
-The subordinate clause to identify the speaker initially is _``|qi -jai !X''_ ; the _``qi''_ prefix indicates that the default modal case for the speaker should be changed to X. The default value is like a pronoun, in that the antecedent words of the default are placed into the sentences.
+The same default is the antecedent of the personal pronoun _ji_ -me.
+The subordinate clause to identify the speaker initially is _|qi -jai !X_ ; the _qi_ prefix indicates that the default modal case for the speaker should be changed to X. The default value is like a pronoun, in that the antecedent words of the default are placed into the sentences.

-``Personal'' pronouns, so called because ``me'' and ``you'' are among them, mostly represent certain important modal case defaults.
+Personal pronouns, so called because me and you are among them, mostly represent certain important modal case defaults.
 There have already been several examples.
 The personal pronouns are:

 >